0x1e9307/TheAizawaAttractor/README.md

 This is a C program for visualizing the Aizawa attractor using OpenGL.

+## Description

+The Aizawa attractor is a mathematical model that exhibits chaotic behavior.
+It is particularly interesting due to its complex and visually appealing trajectories.

 ## Controls

 - **Up Arrow**: Increase the number of points.